maxjanowski/maxjanowski.github.io/_pages/2_music.md

 layout: default
 ---

+# Music

 The Max Janowski Society is producing new editions of Janowski's music, which we will be making available in the summer of 2022.
-They are designed especially for cantors, cantorial soloists, and Jewish synagogue choirs.
+They are designed especially for cantors, cantorial soloists, Jewish synagogue choirs, and anyone who loves Jewish music.

 If you want to hear when they become available, sign up for our [mailing list](/subscribe).
 If you would like to help us create and distribute these new editions, please consider making a [donation](/donate).